kubesphere/website/content/en/docs/project-user-guide/application/app-template.md

 ---
 title: "App Templates"
 keywords: 'Kubernetes, chart, Helm, KubeSphere, application, repository, template'
-description: 'What are app templates.'
+description: 'Understand the concept of app templates and how they can help to deploy applications within enterprises.'
 linkTitle: "App Templates"
 weight: 10110
 ---